 It seems as though eating a healthy diet has become more and more complicated over the years.

 With celebrities talking about their weight loss solutions, or experts claiming their diet is the way to go, we’re constantly bombarded with news about the latest trends.
 But these messages don’t always have our health in mind.
-And there is no one size fits all with diet.
+And there is no one size fits all approaching to diets.

 It seems that knowing what to eat, how much, how often, and whose advice to trust can be confusing.

-If you have been following me or reading my blogs, then you will know I am all about balance, cooking from scratch using fresh ingredients, staying hydrated and adding movement and exercise into your life.
+If you have been following me or reading my blogs, then you’ll know I am all about balance, cooking from scratch using fresh ingredients, staying hydrated and adding movement and exercise into your life.

-I get asked many questions about what we should or should not eat, that I thought I would write this blog to debunk six of the common myths around food.
+I get asked so many questions about what we should or should not eat, that I thought I would write this article: Six Common Nutrition Myths Debunked.

 Calories in foods